mischegoss/sample-lp-webpack/02-Lesson-Plan/Sample-Lesson-Webpack.md

 * Open `01-Ins_Webpack-Example/webpack.config.js` in your IDE and explain the following:

   * 🔑 This is all we need for Webpack to bundle our files for a simple project.
-However, for more complex projects, it is important to use a configuration file explicitly state the entry point and output expected.
+However, for more complex projects, it is important to use a configuration file to explicitly state the entry point and output expected and allow other custom configurations.

     ```js
     const path = require('path');